 - Nintendo Switch Lite: 14.5 hours of play

-The RAVPower PD Pioneer 20000 18W 3-Port is a typical, rectangular form factor of a 20,000mAh power bank.
-Its stand out feature is an LCD in place of the more typical LEDs for displaying remaining capacity.
-With a 4 LED system you know within 25% how much power you have left.
-With a LCD you get a 0-100% number, taking a lot of the guess work out.
+The RAVPower PD Pioneer 20000 18W is a typical, rectangular form factor of a 20,000mAh power bank.
+Its stand-out feature is an LCD in place of the more typical LEDs for displaying the remaining capacity.
+With a 4 LED system, you know within 25% how much power you have left.
+With an LCD you get a 0-100% number, taking a lot of the guesswork out.
 Though the estimate itself is still only an estimate.
 And tends to drop faster below 50%.
 When charging the LCD blinks and displays the current charge level.

 All five ports at on the front panel.
 Which I prefer over a port hiding on the side.
 They are in a logical order.
 The micro-USB and Lightning ports (used for input only) are on the left.
 The USB-C port (output and input) is next.
 Followed by the two USB-A ports.
 The green one next to the USB-C supports Quick Charge.

 The enclosure around the LCD invites smudges.
 But most of it is matte black plastic.
 Good luck trying to read the technical specifications.
 With are in an even darker black on a black background.

 |Charger||RAVPower PD Pioneer 20000 18W 3-Port||Anker PowerCore Essential 20000 PD||AUKEY PB-Y14 20000 USB-C PD||AUKEY PB-Y23 20000 Universal|

 Quick Charge 3.0

 |Cable||No cable||USB-C to USB-C cable||No cable||USB-C to USB-A cable|